GHaaAPT/mullvadvpn-apt/README.md

 # mullvadvpn-apt
+# Mullvad VPN now officially hosts an APT repository, and users should to use their repository from now on.
 **Unofficial** APT repository for [Mullvad VPN](https://github.com/mullvad/mullvadvpn-app) that will check for updates regularly.

 EZ update your Mullvad VPN Debian/Ubuntu client.